State of Washington Classified Job Specification

 Definition

 Under general supervision of a Registered Nurse or Licensed Practical Nurse, employees provide direct and indirect patient care and treatment.
-Positions will deliver aid to residents in a home-like setting with a variety of activities of daily living, meal planning and preparation, leading therapeutic activities, completing housekeeping tasks, doing residents personal laundry, providing medical assistance, patient transportation and maintaining medical information in a computer based tracking system.
+Positions will assist in the delivery of nursing and nursing related care to patients or residents and deliver aid in a home-like setting with a variety of activities of daily living, meal planning and preparation, leading therapeutic activities, completing housekeeping tasks, doing residents personal laundry, providing medical assistance, patient transportation and maintaining medical information in a computer-based tracking system.

 Distinguishing Characteristics

-Positions work under general supervision on a 24/7 basis in an in-home setting with a kitchen, living room, dining room, restroom and den shared by all residents.
-They will be performing nursing assistant and therapeutic recreational activities for residents, preparing all of the resident’s meals, leading residents in group activities, performing light housekeeping, and maintaining resident’s personal laundry.
+Positions work under general supervision on a 24/7 basis in an in-home setting with a dining facility, living room, dining room, restroom and den shared by all residents.
+Nursing assistants provide and assist residents with nurse related care and therapeutic recreational activities which can include feeding assistance, leading residents in group activities, performing light housekeeping in resident rooms and assist in processing resident’s personal laundry. and belongings, assisting with personal care, transporting patients to group activities and medical appointments, taking vitals, monitoring resident activity and symptoms, and ensure handoff of care.

 Typical Work